-- He has also taught a short course on “Game theory for non-economists” to postgraduate research students and will be teaching a short course on “The economics approach to law” to postgraduate research students in Spring 2014.
+- He has taught a short course on “Game theory for non-economists” to postgraduate research students in 2005, 2011 and 2015 and a short course on “The economics approach to law” to postgraduate research students in 2014 and 2016.

 - He has supervised more than 30 doctoral students and is willing to supervise in all areas of competition law, with a particularly interest in private enforcement of competition law.

-- In addition to teaching on university degree programmes, he has also taught short practitioners oriented bespoke courses in procurement and in competition law.
+- In addition to teaching on university degree programmes, he has also taught short practitioners oriented bespoke courses in procurement and in competition law and economics.

 External Activities and Indicators of Esteem